ShaoHengTan/Minesweeper/README.md

 How to run:

-1)Either export the code into a JAR file (using IDE), or use the included Jar file.
+1) Either export the code into a JAR file (using IDE), or use the included Jar file.

 2) Open command prompt and navigate to the folder path containing the JAR.
    -or-